pboueke/PIPA/README.md

 * **Initialize(dynamic parameters)**: this method simply initializes any of the stage properties, and will be used even if there is nothing to be initialized.

 * **Run(BlockingCollection\<dynamic\> input, List\<BlockingCollection\<dynamic\>\> output, CancellationTokenSource token, NLog.Logger logger)**: this method is the core of the stage.
 Here all the processing is implemented and executed.
 It receives as parameters the read and write buffers, any of which can be null, and the NLog logger object.
 It also receives the CancelationManager token, which is used to abort the execution of all stages when the goal of the processing is reached.
-To activate the cancelation token, use its ```RequestStop()``` method (you can see the ```Stage\Test\Consumer.cs``` stage for an example).
+To activate the cancelation token, use its ```RequestStop()``` method (you can see the ```Stage\Example\Consumer.cs``` stage for an example).

 ### Adding New Modules